This page is for friends and family who want to help someone who has bipolar disorder.

 Try not to make assumptions

-It’s understandable that you might find yourself watching for your friend or family member to start showing symptoms of a bipolar episode, but remember that this might not be the most helpful way to support them.
+It’s understandable that you might find yourself constantly on the look out for signs that your friend or family member is starting a bipolar episode, but remember that this might not be the most helpful way to support them.

 - Always keep in mind that it's possible for anyone to have a range of emotions and behaviour while still feeling stable overall.